DaanDeMeyer/reproc/README.md

   since most of the time you'll want to read/write to the process or wait until it exits normally.

-  If someone runs into this problem, process-lib's tests mitigate it by waiting a few milliseconds using `process_wait` before terminating the child process.
+  If someone runs into this problem, reproc's tests mitigate it by waiting a few milliseconds using `reproc_wait` before terminating the child process.

-- File descriptors/handles created by process-lib can leak to child processes not spawned by process-lib if the application is multithreaded.
+- File descriptors/handles created by reproc can leak to child processes not spawned by reproc if the application is multithreaded.
 This is not the case on systems that support the `pipe2` system call (Linux 2.6+ and newer BSD's).
 See [Avoiding resource leaks](#avoiding-resource-leaks) for more information.

-- (POSIX) On POSIX, file descriptors above the file descriptor resource limit (obtained with `sysconf(_SC_OPEN_MAX)`) and without the `FD_CLOEXEC` flag set are leaked into child processes created by process-lib.
+- (POSIX) On POSIX, file descriptors above the file descriptor resource limit (obtained with `sysconf(_SC_OPEN_MAX)`) and without the `FD_CLOEXEC` flag set are leaked into child processes created by reproc.

   Note that in multithreaded applications immediately setting the `FD_CLOEXEC` with `fcntl` after creating a file descriptor can still not be sufficient to